UofUDELPHI/2023-05-17-Intro_R/README.md

 - Edit the relevant .qmd file in the `_lessons/` folder

-- Knit the `index.qmd` file (this will recompile the entire lesson "book")
+- Knit the relevant `.qmd` lesson file to update the lesson's "book chapter"

 - Push changes to github (assuming that you're making changes locally)